Details

 I did like both leads as individual characters.
 Seeing Do Hyeon Jung open up to others and start to understand different perspectives was fun.
 Lee Mi Ran slowly learning how to love herself was touching.
 Their partnership was great and I adored the whole gym community they formed.
 While I loved Roy (or do I just love Kim Kwon?), I did feel like he was out of place more often than not.

 Production wise it was great.
-I am honestly surprised how many aesthetically pleasing scenes they were able to believe without dropping that silly comedic tone.
+I am honestly surprised how many aesthetically pleasing scenes they were able to deliver without dropping that silly comedic tone.
 And I already added some songs to my playlist.
 Some special effects were more on the miss and Lee Jun Young’s body simply looked uncanny in episode one, but in general there was nothing major to complain about.

 Was this review helpful to you?